• Mumbai, India

 Diagnosis of Breast Cancer

-Best breast cancer treatment in India
+Best Breast Cancer Treatment in India

 The first step of breast cancer treatment is to determine the stage of the disease or the spread of cancer.
 Based on the stage, the tumor board decides the treatment plan for the patient.

-Most of the time, breast cancer treatment in India is a multi-modality treatment that includes surgery, chemotherapy, radiotherapy, etc. This multimodality breast cancer treatment ensures that the cancerous tissues are removed and also the probability of reoccurrence is reduced as far as possible.
+Most of the time, breast cancer treatment in India is a multi-modality treatment that includes surgery, chemotherapy, radiotherapy, etc. This multimodality breast cancer treatment ensures that the cancerous tissues are removed and that the probability of reoccurrence is reduced as far as possible.

 Surgery is the most popular treatment for breast cancer.
 However, surgery needs to be complemented with other treatments such as chemotherapy, targeted therapy, radiation, or hormone therapy.